idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 :lname:`Idio` Strings
 =====================

-By which we mean arrays of code points.  *-ish*
+By which we mean arrays of code points... *-ish*.

 History
 -------